2008 Detroit Shock season: Nancy Lieberman

-In July, the Detroit Shock signed Nancy Lieberman to a 7-day contract.
+In July, the Detroit Shock signed Nancy Lieberman, the franchise's first head coach and general manager, to a 7-day contract.
 The 50-year-old Lieberman broke her own record for being the oldest player in the WNBA.
 Lieberman, a Hall of Famer since 1999, was 39 years old when she played with Phoenix during the league's first year in 1997.

 The 50-year-old Lieberman played nine minutes and had two assists.
 One of the assists included a no-look pass in the closing minutes of the Detroit Shock's 79-61 loss to the Houston Comets on July 24.